Skip to main content

 curl -X GET https://google.com

 The empty lines must be added in order to have the same meaning as the original input.
-If you remove the newlines and use > then the cmd content will be executed as a single line command, which in this case will result in an error as the update command does not expect additional arguments.
+If you remove the newlines and use > instead, the cmd content will be executed as a single line command, which in this case will result in an error as the update command does not expect additional arguments.